A day in the life of an emergency room veterinarian

 As an ER veterinarian, I saw a lot of toxicity cases (especially since the legalization of cannabis), dog fights, cardiac and respiratory issues and pets that had unfortunately been hit by cars.

 But some emergencies are seasonal.
 For example, during the summer, we tend to see more dog fights, bee stings or heatstroke, and the Thanksgiving holidays are always busy with pancreatitis cases because pets snag unsafe food items or are fed too many table scraps.

 Choosing the right treatment option per scenario depends on the root cause.
 For example, emergency room veterinarians might provide supportive care for food toxicities, like IV fluids and medication to reduce vomiting and diarrhea.
 While prolonged oxygen therapy would likely be the treatment for respiratory issues.

 Do most people use pet insurance to help pay for emergency hospital treatments?

 Unfortunately, most of the pet parents I meet in the emergency room don't have pet insurance.
 In a stressful situation, paying for life-saving treatments is the last thing pet parents should worry about.
-Pet insurance, like Fetch by The Dodo, removes the stress of an unplanned medical expense and lets you focus on getting your pet the necessary care they need to feel better.
+Pet insurance, like Fetch Pet Insurance, removes the stress of an unplanned medical expense and lets you focus on getting your pet the necessary care they need to feel better.

 Photo by krakenimages on Unsplash